Jason T. Gray

-Prior to joining Duncan & Allen in 2018, Mr. Gray was a partner at Duncan, Weinberg, Genzer & Pembroke, P.C.—Washington, DC-based law firm that he joined in 2008.
+Prior to joining Duncan & Allen in 2018, Mr. Gray was a partner at Duncan, Weinberg, Genzer & Pembroke, P.C.—a Washington, DC-based law firm that he joined in 2008.
 Upon graduating law school in 2006, through 2008, Mr. Gray served as Assistant General Counsel and Litigation Counsel to the Kansas Corporation Commission (KCC).
 There, he represented the KCC before FERC and managed outside counsel, advised the KCC’s representative to the Southwest Power Pool’s Regional State Committee, appeared before the Kansas Legislature and various Kansas district courts, and assisted with appeals to the Kansas Court of Appeals.
 He also represented the KCC’s technical staff in regulatory proceedings involving (i) utility mergers, (ii) electric, gas, and water rate cases, (iii) enforcement proceedings involving motor carriers and the Kansas Underground Utility Damage Prevention Act, and (iv) certificate proceedings involving intrastate pipelines.

 - District of Columbia

 - United States District Court for the District of Kansas